erlware/blog.erlware.org/content/epmdlessless.md

-[epmdlessless](https://github.com/tsloughter/epmdlessless) is an example project that comes with a [docker-compose.yml](https://github.com/tsloughter/epmdlessless/blob/main/docker-compose.yml) setup that makes it simple to play these new features.
+[epmdlessless](https://github.com/tsloughter/epmdlessless) is an example project that comes with a [docker-compose.yml](https://github.com/tsloughter/epmdlessless/blob/main/docker-compose.yml) setup that makes it simple to play with these new features.
 Note that no changes are required to `vm.args.src` to disable EPMD or set a port to use, the only configuration done is through the environment variable `ERL_DIST_PORT` in `docker-compose.yml`: